 The classic 1931 film “Der weisse Rausch“ (The White Thrill) with Leni Riefenstahl and the skiing legend Hannes Schneider in the lead roles, provided the basis for a season highlight for young and old.

 The film revolves around the story of the young tourist Leni and the ski instructor Hannes Schneider.
 Both start as foxes in the fox hunting race and are spectacularly hunted over the slopes by 40 skiers.

 Nowadays, this is done once a year on the Vallugagrat run, though maybe even somewhat wilder.
-As soon as the ski lifts close on 21 April 2019, 555 participants from around the world will take part in the spectacular mass start of "the white ecstasy".
+As soon as the ski lifts close on the 25th of April 2020, 555 participants from around the world will take part in the spectacular mass start of "the white ecstasy".
 Then for the next 9 km it's a case of: head down and go for it!
 The participating skiers, snowboarders and telemark skiers have to hold their nerve until they reach the destination at the Galzigbahn lift station healthy and well.
 The fastest athletes manage the whole run – including a 37-metre ascent on foot - in under 9 minutes!

 Take a look at the race on the 22nd April 2017

 - 555 participants from around the world

 - Height difference: 1,341 m

 - Record time: about 7:40 minutes